JeffHeck/SchoolDataProject/pagesManual/LeviesReport/20220426/report_counties_cost_analyses.md

   - County's Report For An Issaquah SD Parcel
   - The Author's Review
 - Other Counties With School District Measures
+- Calculator methodology

+___

+## Summary

+For each county with an independent cost impact analysis, the county developed and published cost analysis is marked with a red border.
+Then the author's review of each analysis is given along with a link to a realistic, cost impact estimate calculator.

 ___